kisancodes/AWS-Ceritified-Developer-Associate/README.md

 # AWS Ceritified Developer Associate

+Note: Each folder is based on AWS services and contains own README file.

 ## Description
 The AWS Certified Developer - Associate examination is intended for individuals who perform a development role and have one or more years of hands-on experience developing and maintaining an AWS-based application.